gvwilson/thirdbit/src/fiction/makers-return/index.md

 and this time Violet gasped.
 It *was* green,
 green and beautiful.
-A river carved a sinuous line across a broad grassy plain that turned into forest as she watched.
+A river drew a glistening sinuous line across a broad grassy plain that turned into forest as she watched.
-The forest broke like a wave against snow-capped mountains, only to resume again on their far side.
+The forest broke like a wave against snow-capped mountains, only to resume again on their other side.

 Another river appeared.
 Violet's weight shifted as the ark banked to follow its course.
 "Are *you* all right?" she asked André.

 "Course I am, dummy.
-Piece of cake."
+You're the only one who was scared."
 She rolled her eyes,
 relieved that he was back to being annoying.

 Without warning the deck fell away beneath her.
-She yelped as the whole ark dropped, then rumbled as the engines fired.
+She yelped as the whole ark dropped.
 "What the hell was that?"
 Captain Leung demanded.

 "Number two engine has failed,"
 Doctor Szego announced calmly.
-"I'm trying to use the orbital thrusters to compensate, but—hold on."
+"I'm using the orbital thrusters to compensate, but—hold on."
 The ark plummeted again.
-"Thrusters are dry.
+"Thrusters are at five percent.
 We have to set down *now*."

 "Where?" the captain demanded